-Denmark book World Cup spot with 5-1 Ireland rout
+Denmark book World Cup spot with 5-1 rout

 Two places up for grabs

-The playoff at Dublin's Aviva Stadium was one of the final qualifying matches for the 2018 World Cup in Russia.
+The playoff at Dublin's Aviva Stadium was one of the final qualifying matches for the 2018 World Cup.
 Qualifying wraps up this week with Honduras traveling to Sydney, Australia, and Peru hosting New Zealand in Lima for the two inter-confederation playoffs.

-Australia and Honduras remain honors even after playing out a scoreless draw in San Pedro Sula.
+Australia and Honduras remain honors even after playing out a goalless draw in San Pedro Sula.

-The Socceroos will take heart from the return of their talismanic striker Tim Cahill, who headed them -- twice -- to victory against Syria.
+The Socceroos will take heart from the return of their talismanic Tim Cahill, who headed them to victory against Syria.

 In addition, Australia has only lost one World Cup qualifier on home soil since 1981, according to FIFA.

-The first leg of the Oceania-CONCACAF playoff also ended 0-0, in Wellington.
+The first leg of the Oceania-CONCACAF playoff also ended 0-0 in Wellington.

 Victory over the Kiwis would see Peru in the World Cup finals for the first time since 1982.

 Monday night saw one of the shocks of the qualifying rounds, with four-time champions Italy eliminated by Sweden.